Archival Research Visitor Programme

 Solar Orbiter EUI+ Multi-wavelength, plasma dynamics, simulations, machine learning, Radio and mm-observations Henrik Eklund ESTEC

-Solar Orbiter Analysis of in situ particles and fields data (solar wind, magnetospheres) Laura Rodriguez Garcia ESAC
+Solar Orbiter Analysis of solar energetic particles and solar wind data Laura Rodriguez Garcia ESAC

 SWARM space plasma data Arnaud Masson ESAC